 - 1. Graduation from high school or satisfactory completion of the GED. - 2.
 The completion of one unit each of biology (with laboratory) and chemistry (with laboratory) or completion of BIO 141 and 142 with no grade below a "C", prior to January 15 application deadline (deficiencies can be made up through developmental studies or college courses). - 3.
 High school seniors who have not completed the full sequence of the prerequisite courses must be enrolled in the second semester of these courses and have earned a grade of "C" or above for the first semester to be considered for program admission.
 Grades in these courses must reflect a minimum of "C." - 4.
-All high school courses and/or college work must reflect an overall grade average of "C" (2.5 GPA) or higher.
+All high school courses and/or college work must reflect an overall grade average of "C" (2.5 GPA) or higher. - 5.
+The completion of the Virginia Placement Tests (VPT) or multiple measures policy, with demonstrated readiness for ENG 111 and proficiency in MTE 1-6. - Satisfactory completion of ENG 111 with grade of "C" or above will meet the ENG pre-requisite - Scores of 520 or above for SAT math and 22 for ACT math or College Math courses number 151 or above with at least a "C" grade or better will meet the Math pre-requisite - The completion of the TEAS-AH test

-Sarah Clarkston, Health Sciences Advisor sclarkston@mecc.edu 276.523.2400 ex.
-665

-Annette Looney, Program Director, SWCC Annette.Looney@sw.edu 276.523.2400, 672
+Sarah Clarkston, Health Sciences Advisor sclarkston@mecc.edu 276.523.9010 Annette Looney, Program Director, SWCC Annette.Looney@sw.edu